 What is anxiety?

-We are programmed to look out for threats and risks.
-When our brain identifies a threat, it alerts us to the danger, by causing us to feel anxious.
+Due to our evolution we are programmed to look out for threats and risks.
+When our brain identifies a threat, it does its job by alerting us to the danger, by causing us to feel anxious.
 Obviously this has a survival value.
 People who don’t notice threats are unlikely to survive long in our world.

 The problem arises if the brain causes us to feel anxious when the threat is minimal, or perhaps doesn’t exist at all, or when being anxious gets in the way of resolving the threat, rather than helping with the solution.